lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 ### NASA Exploits Project
 #### Overview, Goals, and Objectives

-NASA Protocol Exploits consists of a team that aims to evaluate security implementation in space communications.
-The motivation for this project is the sensitive nature of data that is communicated over satellites, which typically have ‘security’ low on the priority list.
-Our overall goal is to find different vulnerabilities in the protocols and systems used for space communications and to ultimately document successful exploitations, the methodologies behind them, and potential remedies.
+The NASA Protocol Exploits project consists of a team of students that aim to evaluate and investigate the current implementation of the Interplanetary Overlay Network (ION) environment provided by the NASA JPL team.
+The motivation behind this project stems from the sensitive nature of data communicated over satellites, which typically have ‘security’ low on the priority list.
+Our overall goal is to analyze the source code and environment to identify various vulnerabilities in the protocols and systems used for space communications and to ultimately document successful exploitations, the methodologies behind them, and potential remedies.

 #### Aims for Trimester

-- Improve current documentation & testing enviroments:
+The NASA Protocol Exploits team aims to advance the project in three different areas over T3 of 2022.
+The three areas the project seeks to improve are as follows;

+**Static Code Analysis** - The static analysis team, given the nature of work, carried out in previous trimesters and the list of vulnerabilities generated via automated vulnerability/defect services such as Coverity.
+The group aims to work through the highest-priority vulnerabilities and document their findings alongside reviewing several aspects of the environment's source code.
+Some tasks include but are not limited to:
+  * Reporting on the validity of previously detected vulnerabilities.
+  * Reporting the potential impact of such vulnerabilities.
+  * Providing potential remidies and/or code fixes.
+  * Developing and deploying exploits from said vulnerabilities.

+**Dynamic Code Analysis** - The dynamic analysis team aims to continue developing and deploying various fuzzing tools/techniques from the last trimester.
+The goal is to attack the testing environment to see multiple protocols within the DTN stack react and report on the findings.
+Some tasks include but are not limited to:
+  * Developing various fuzzing tools using python libraries.
+  * Developing various attack scenarios.
+  * Reporting on the techniques used and experiment findings.

+**Improve Company Documentation / Environment** - All project members aim to improve the overall quality of training materials, and the current way documentation is kept with the end goal of migrating resources to GitHub.
+Some tasks include but are not limited to:
+ * Contributing to the NASA Exploits Project GitHub.
+ * Converting older resources in SharePoint to markdown for better source control.
-   - Improve the current state of training documentation.
+ * Improving the current state of training material / junior onboarding process.
-   - Improve the current start of the testing enviroment.
+ * Improving the current state of the testing environment.
-   - Migrate all the the training and required upskills documents to Github.
- - Begin Static Code analysis:
-   - Details on the deliverables.
-   - More details on the deliverables.
- - Continue Dynamic Code analysis:
-   - Details on the deliverables.
-   - More details on the deliverables.

 #### Deliverables
+Trimester deliverables for the following teams:
+  1. Static Analysis Team:
+     - Vulnerability Reports and Findings
+     - Exploits?!
+  2. Dynamic Analysis Team:
+     - Fuzzing Scripts for the following protocols; CFDP, AOS, BP, and LTP.
+     - Vulnerability Reports.
+     - Experiment Finding Reports.
+     - Attack Scenarios.
+  3. Project Leadership / Contributing Members:
+     - Company Handbook on GitHub.
+     - Updated Training Resources.
+     - Various Frameworks for vulnerability identification and Reporting

+Long-Term Deliverables for the project:
+  1. Successful exploitation of the protocol, potential real-world satellite interception.
+  2. Write/Submit a script to automatically exploit the protocol or intercept satellite communications.
+  3. Create a resource pool for the future extensibility of the project.
+  4. Present research findings and remediation recommendations to NASA.
+  5. Attain access to the full version of ION.

-#### **Project Members**
+#### Project Members
 [Please see appendix D - NASA Exploits Project](#appendix-e)
 <div style="page-break-after: always;"></div>

-***
 ### Appendix A
 #### Breaking Captcha Team Members
 | Name                  | Role                  |